jonymittal/JWT/README.md

 # JWT

-This Project is about just JSON Web Token (JWT) with Spring Security and Spring Boot.
+This Project is about JSON Web Token (JWT) with Spring Security and Spring Boot.

 ### Prerequisites